 Rabbits need toys just like any of us do.
 They also need things to chew.
 You do not need to spend a lot of money and many things are free like empty loo rolls and cardboard for chewing.
 Some things are poisonous to rabbits so do not assume all paper is okay to give them to chew.
 We buy ours willow sticks and balls and apple sticks.
 Some bunnies like to roll balls and one of ours has a mini football to play with.
 Single buns especially need toys to entertain them when you are at work.

 green tunnels and also the bigger nylon one for Herman, the giant.

 Shale plays with a rock, pushing it about the room.
 Bunnies, like cats, will play with just about anything.

 baby Bibble and his friend, the duck

-Bibble and Cassie love each other and are usually side by side, even when eating.
+Bibble and Cassie loved each other and were usually side by side, even when eating.